 This is the variable that will serve as the counter of the loop.
 Example syntax for this is the following:

 FOR counter = start To end [Step increment]

-Increment.
-You must know that this can be set by the user.
+You must know that the user can set this.
 It is the value that the counter adds for every pass through the loop.
 By default, the increment’s value is one.
 This is why it can be an optional element.

-Statements.
-The statements in the syntax above represent the codes to be executed whenever the loop is being passed through.
+The statements in the syntax above represent the codes to be executed whenever the loop passes through.